-The caption "Rents earned" includes the amounts of Euros 4,380 thousand and Euros 4,811 thousand, respectively, in respect of the rents earned by the Novimovest Real Estate Fund (Note 12).
+During the first half of 2022 and of 2021, the caption "Rents earned" included the amounts of Euros 4,380 thousand and Euros 4,811 thousand, respectively, in respect of the rents earned by the Novimovest Real Estate Fund.

 In the caption "Charges incurred with customers", expenses with internal and external fraud are recorded.